habnabit/txsocksx/docs/index.rst

 --------------------

 Twisted's builtin `Agent`_ HTTP client does not support being handed an arbitrary endpoint.
-(Yet. `Ticket #6634`_ was filed to make this a supported API.) ``txsocksx`` provides an ``Agent`` as a workaround, but it uses a private API.
+(Yet. `Ticket #6634`_ was filed to make this an API directly supported by Twisted.) ``txsocksx`` provides an ``Agent`` as a workaround, but it uses a private API.
 There are no guarantees that this approach will run in newer versions of Twisted, but ``txsocksx.http`` will attempt to provide a consistent API.

 While ``txsocksx`` requires only Twisted 10.1, ``txsocks.http`` requires Twisted 12.1 or greater.
 Its usage is almost identical to normal ``Agent``